 Campaign for San Francisco Heritage/Haas-Lilienthal House

-In November 2015 San Francisco Heritage publicly announced the first comprehensive campaign in its history, having already raised more than 78% of the $4.3 million goal.
-By securing and restoring its landmark headquarters, the Campaign for San Francisco Heritage/Haas-Lilienthal House will ensure the continued vigor and utility of the historic preservation movement in San Francisco and present a freshened and enhanced historic property for the enjoyment and edification of all.
+In November 2015 San Francisco Heritage publicly announced the first comprehensive campaign in its history.
+By securing and restoring its landmark headquarters, the $4.3 million Campaign for San Francisco Heritage/Haas-Lilienthal House will ensure the continued vigor and utility of the historic preservation movement in San Francisco and present a freshened and enhanced historic property for the enjoyment and edification of all.

 Heritage’s dual focus is on San Francisco’s past as well as its future—what we share, remember, and carry to the next generations that will make their lives better.
 This campaign will enable the Haas-Lilienthal House to serve as an active and lively bridge across the generations, while reinforcing Heritage’s core mission to preserve and enhance San Francisco’s unique architectural and cultural identity.

 To celebrate Heritage’s 40th anniversary in 2011, we compiled a photo slideshow of the organization’s history.
 To enlarge the slideshow, click on the lower right-hand button to make it full-screen.